 Seattle turned down an $8 million option on Bedard last month.
 Seattle general manager Jack Zduriencik said during a conference call late Thursday night that all reports on Bedard are positive and that he’ll get a chance to make the club out of spring training.

 Seattle had turned down a $4.5 million option on Lopez, signed as a free agent in 2000.
-He hit .239 with 10 homers, 58 RBIs and 29 doubles in 150 games this year for the Mariners, but regressed from 2009, when he had career highs of 25 homers and 96 RBIs.
+He hit .239 with 10 homers, 58 RBIs and 29 doubles in 150 games this year for the Mariners, who used him as a third baseman.
+He also has played second.

 But Lopez regressed from his career highs of 25 homers and 96 RBIs in 2009 and never seemed to match his potential throughout his Seattle career.